-References and guideline links are available at online version at www.nih.org.pk and http://dmc.gov.pk/
+References and Guideline links: References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/

-Coronavirus Disease 2019 (COVID-19)
+Corona Virus Disease 2019(COVID-19)

 Introduction: A Novel Coronavirus Disease (COVID-19) is a member of the coronavirus family that has never been identified or encountered before.
 Coronaviruses are large family of viruses causing illness in humans as well as among animals i.e. camels, cats and bats.
 MERS-COV and SARS-CoV-1 belongs to the same family.
 Coronaviruses are named for the crown-like spikes on their surfaces.